 HR-109 Probationary and Qualifying Periods

-All new regular employees must serve a probationary period of six (6) months.
-It is designed to give the University an opportunity to determine whether an Administrative, Service and Support employee is suitable and qualified for the work for which the employee was hired, and the decision as to the employee's suitability and qualifications is the sole responsibility of the University.
+All new Regular administrative, service and support staff must serve a probationary period of six (6) months.
+It is designed to give the University an opportunity to determine whether an employee is suitable and qualified for the work for which the employee was hired, and the decision as to the employee's suitability and qualifications is the sole responsibility of the University.
 Termination of employment, or other disciplinary action, during the probationary period, is not subject to progressive discipline and the grievance procedure.
-A probationary or nonregular employee may process a grievance concerning issues of prohibited discrimination or application/interpretation of University policies and procedures.

 Extension of Probationary Period